MicrosoftDocs/customer-insights/ci-docs/export-autopilot.md

 1. In the **Data matching** section, in the **Email** field, select the field that represents a customer's email address.
 Repeat the same steps for other optional fields such as **First name**, **Last name**.

-1. Select the segments you want to export.
-We strongly **recommend to not export more than 100,000 customer profiles in total** to Autopilot.
+1. Select the segments you want to export adhering to the known limitations.

 1. Select **Save**.